Dev-Hans/Port-Scanner/README.md

 # Port-Scanner
-scans network and listens to open ports
+scans network for open ports and services